Zombie-Lending in the United States -- Prevalence versus Relevance: ``Zombies'' -- Non-Viable Firms

-These simple descriptive results already provide valuable insights for the upcoming empirical analysis: looking at the entire sample of Compustat firms may indeed reveal zombie-lending to not have any significant economic impact.
-For the class of small- and medium-sized companies, however, this perception may change.
-In the following section, we will evaluate these observations more formally.
+These simple descriptive results already provide valuable insights for the upcoming empirical analysis: judging on the grounds of the entire sample of Compustat firms, one may indeed form a prior on zombie-lending to not have any significant economic impact.
+For the class of SMEs, however, this perception may change.
+In the following section, we will evaluate this supposition more formally.